Easy Hearty Stuffed Tomatoes with Rice

 Method

-- Cut a circle out of the top of each tomato and remove.
+- Cut a circle out of the top of 8 tomatoes and set aside.

 - With a spoon, scoop out the inside pulp of each tomato and turn upside down to drain.